 All residence halls are smoke free.
 Austin Hall, McNeel Boathouse, Brevard Hall, Barrymore Hotel, McKay Hall, Morsani Hall, Smiley Hall and Vaughn Center (floors 3-8) are alcohol-free residence halls.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 3 Business and Management 2 Health and Medicine 2 Mass Communication & Media 1 MBA 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 3 Business, Management 2 Health and Medicine 2 Mass Communication & Media 1 MBA 1

 Be the first one!